 The President shall notify the Board via the Internet of an issue that needs an immediate decision; set an appropriate time period of at least four (4) days for discussion by the Board of Trustees via the Internet; and post the item to be voted on at the appropriate place on the KCCNY website, specifying a period of not less than three (3) day for voting.

-Any Trustee and Officer that does not have Internet access will be notified personally by the President of such issue and shall have their vote recorded.
+Any Trustee and Officer who does not have Internet access will be notified personally by the secretary of such issue and shall have their vote recorded.

 During the voting period, votes will be seen but may not be changed.
 A two-thirds (2/3) majority vote of the entire Board of Trustees is needed to pass a motion; and